-This outlines specific arrangements for PhD and MPhil practice-led candidates and must be read in conjunction with the University's Code of Practice for Research Degree Candidatures and other regulations associated with the relevant programme of study: https://www.yorksj.ac.uk/document-directory/registry/research/.
+This outlines specific arrangements for PhD and MPhil practice-led candidates and must be read in conjunction with the University's Code of Practice for Research Degree Candidatures and other regulations associated with the relevant programme of study (Postgraduate Researcher (PGR) policies and procedures).

 Note to Readers: This document sets out the University's Protocol for practice-led research degree candidatures.
-Arrangements for the implementation of the Protocol specific to York St John University are described in more detail in shaded boxes.
+Arrangements for the implementation of the Protocol specific to the Faculty of Arts, Humanities and Cultures (AHC) are described in more detail in shaded boxes.

+1. Admission

+- 1.1 It is important to distinguish practice-led applicants from the outset to ensure that candidates (and their supervisors) are aware of the arrangements for practice-led candidatures, as set out in this document. - 1.2 Upon application, the School is responsible for identifying and ensuring practice-led candidates are recorded under the specified codes set up in BANNER.

+The Postgraduate Research Tutor within each School within the Faculty of AHC is responsible for ensuring that practice-led candidates are identified at the time of admission and that appropriate details are passed to Postgraduate Research and Operations.
+GRAD maintains a central record of practice-led PGRs.

+2. Training

-1. Admission 1.1 It is important to distinguish practice-led applicants from the outset to ensure that candidates (and their supervisors) are aware of the arrangements for practice-led candidatures, as set out in this document.
-1.2 Upon application, the School is responsible for identifying and ensuring practice-led candidates are recorded under the specified codes set up in BANNER.
-Leeds Trinity University does not use BANNER.
-The Research Office at LTU will ensure that candidates registered for practice-led research degrees are recorded as such under specified codes set up in SITS.
-The Leeds Trinity research degrees application form will also be revised to include an option to indicate the candidate is applying for a practice-led research degree.
-2. Training 2.1 Individual schools supported by the Centre for Practice-led Research in the Arts (CePRA) are responsible for arranging a number of training sessions for practice-led research, which will be available to practice-led Postgraduate Researchers (PGRs) in the Faculty of Arts, Humanities and Cultures.
-These will include both introductory sessions and in-depth professionally led master-classes and workshops
+2.1 Individual schools supported by the Centre for Practice-led Research in the Arts (CePRA) are responsible for arranging a number of training sessions for practice-led research, which will be available to practice-led Postgraduate Researchers (PGRs) in the Faculty of Arts, Humanities and Cultures.
+These will include both introductory sessions and in-depth professionally led master-classes and workshops.